Entreprise Générale du Cobalt (EGC)

 Overview

-EGC is the DRC state entity mandated as the exclusive buyer of artisanal cobalt.
-In February 2026, EGC and Trafigura completed the first delivery of copper and cobalt to global markets via the Lobito Atlantic Railway — a landmark milestone linking artisanal mining, supply chain traceability, and corridor infrastructure.
+EGC is the DRC state entity created to formalise and market artisanal cobalt.
+In February 2026, EGC and Trafigura completed the first reported delivery of copper and cobalt to global markets via the Lobito Atlantic Railway — a milestone linking artisanal mining, supply chain traceability, and corridor infrastructure.

-EGC produced its first 1,000 tonnes of fully traceable artisanal cobalt in November 2025.
-The formalisation of artisanal cobalt — which supports an estimated 3 million+ DRC miners and their families — is one of the corridor's most consequential development challenges.
+EGC reported its first 1,000 tonnes of traceable artisanal cobalt in November 2025.
+The formalisation of artisanal cobalt — a livelihood source for many miners and mining-community households in the DRC — is one of the corridor's most consequential development challenges.

 ESG Assessment

-Positive: First corridor artisanal cobalt shipment demonstrates traceability is achievable.
-Formalisation can improve conditions for millions of artisanal miners.
+Positive: First reported corridor artisanal cobalt shipment demonstrates that formalised routing may be achievable.
+Formalisation can improve conditions for artisanal miners if pricing, safety, and child-labour controls are independently verified.
 Trafigura partnership provides market access.

 Concerns: Monopoly buyer structure creates potential for exploitation of artisanal miners through below-market pricing.
 DRC state entities have historically suffered from corruption and mismanagement.
 Whether traceability extends to genuine improvements in mining conditions requires independent verification.